btkrausen/hashicorp/packer/Lab 15 - Packer and Terraform.md

 Update our `main.tf` by adding:

 - a `data` block to lookup the ami image id
-- updating the instnace resource to point the `ami` to our data lookup of the Packer image.
+- updating the instance resource to point the `ami` to our data lookup of the Packer image.
+- remove the `ami` variable from our terraform configuration

 ```hcl
 data "aws_ami" "packer_image" {